kadena-community/kadena.js/docs/kadena-docs-style-guide.md

 ### Punctuation and writing mechanics

-Use the guidelines in this section for punctuation marks.
+Use the following guidelines for punctuation marks.

 | Punctuation	| Usage
 | ----------- | -----